Key Takeaways

 Why do my bottom teeth feel ticklish?

 A tingling or ticklish feeling in your bottom teeth can be an unusual sensation, but it’s also a sign of teeth sensitivity!
 This can happen when your tooth enamel is damaged and is overly sensitive to hot, cold or sweet food and drinks.
 You may also notice it if you brush your teeth too hard.
-It’s always best to tell your dentist about this odd sensation as it can also be a sign of tooth decay or other dental problems. [kw5]
+It’s always best to tell your dental professional about this odd sensation as it can also be a sign of tooth decay or other dental problems.

 Do baby teeth have nerves?